DinoChiesa/Gemini-Function-Calling/README.md

 Agentic AI is... just this.
 It's connecting invokable functions to a LLM.
 The idea behind _an agent_ is not limited to supplying more context to the LLM, but extends to "performing work".
-Performing an update, or playing a playlist, or opening the garage door, and so on.
+Performing a database update, or playing a music playlist, or opening the garage door, and so on.
 But the interaction model is basically the same:

  - the app collects a "prompt", sends it to the LLM
- - the LLM may respond with a request for more information , or , in the case of an agent scenario, the LLM may respond with a requested ACTION to perform.
+ - the LLM may respond with a request for more information, or, in the case of an agent scenario, the LLM may respond with a requested ACTION to perform.
  - the app then sends results back up to the LLM
  - this back-and-forth cycle may continue